project-gemmi/benchmarking-fft/README.md

 [PocketFFT](https://gitlab.mpcdf.mpg.de/mtr/pocketfft)
 is vectorized only for multi-dimensional transforms (or for doing multiple 1D transforms).
-Unlike in other projects, vectorization uses `` __attribute__((vector_size(N))`` instead of intrinsics.
+Unlike in other projects, it uses `` __attribute__((vector_size(N))`` instead of intrinsics.
-Which makes it platform-independent, but requires GCC or Clang for good performance.
+Which makes it platform independent, but requires GCC or Clang for vectorization.

 I don't plan to use GPU for computations, so I won't try [cuFFT](https://developer.nvidia.com/cufft),